-Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.
+Nikki C is wearing a 'Bamboo Workout Tee.'

 At Cadenshae, we asked hundreds of mothers around the world if they breastfed for longer than they expected with their last baby...around two thirds of them did!
 With that great stat in mind, we then decided to ask what their secrets were so we could share some fantastic tidbits with our community!

 What you will learn in this article:

 - Other methods to increase breast milk production.